vincentperezzz/CostQuest/README.md

 ## Database Setup

 - Open phpMyAdmin by navigating to ```http://localhost/phpmyadmin/```
-- Create a new database named costquest_db.
+- Create a new database named costquest.
 - Import the database structure and data by running the SQL commands provided in the costquest_db.sql file included in the project folder.

 ## Run the Application